 This post includes affiliate links.

-This beanie makes me dream about windows in the city that are dark and frosted in due to a winter storm.
-When I create patterns I always imagine a story it tells when making and wearing this gorgeous and easy to make design.
+This Forsted Window Beanie makes me dream about windows in the city that are dark and frosted in due to a winter storm.
+When I create patterns I always imagine a story it tells when making and wearing this gorgeous and easy to make and design.

 In order to figure out how much to increase the circle that the beanie starts out with you will always follow this formula: